firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

 In the following instructions I will refer to environment variables in all caps, like `EXAMPLE_VARIABLE`.

 To enable LDAP authentication first set `LOGIN_PROVIDER` to `ldap` and install the necessary packages.
-When you use Docker, this is already done!

 ```
 composer require adldap2/adldap2-laravel --no-install --no-scripts --no-plugins --no-progress
 composer install --no-dev --no-scripts --no-plugins --no-progress
 composer dump-autoload
 ```

+If you are using Docker, the Docker image will do this automatically.

+!!! warning
+    The Docker image will try to download these packages from the internet.
+You can't stop this, nor can you offer a local alternative.

 ### Connection configuration